ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

 ## Preface
 ---
 This part will focus on setting up a simple REST API with Play and Scala.
 Play is a MVC framework written in Scala and is capable of serving server side rendered web pages.
 However, as the UI will be written in Angular later, I will not use this functionality but rather use it for an intermediary layer between the Angular UI and MongoDB.
 I'm assuming you already installed java and sbt as instructed in [part 1]({% post_url 2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup %}).
 I'm initially expecting to add CRUD User functionality to the API.
-This will be implemented as PUT, GET and DELETE endpoints and needed support functionality.
+This will be implemented as PUT, GET and DELETE endpoints with needed support functionality.

 ## Setting up the project
 ---